 Photo courtesy of Stadler Anlagenbau GmbH

-Stadler says the retrofit has added “new levels of capacity, efficiency and automation,” and that the project “strengthens [a] 25-year partnership with BZB.”
+Stadler says the retrofit has added new levels of capacity, efficiency and automation and that the project strengthens a 25-year partnership with BZB.

 “This plant is personally very meaningful to me,” says Carlos Manchado Atienza, international sales director at Stader.
 “It was the first full facility contract we signed in Spain when I was acting as Stadler’s distributor.
 Being able to sign up for the new BZB plant today as part of the Stadler team is a true source of pride.”

-“The modernization of our plant is transformative for BZB,” says Pedro Goicoechea, a general manager with BZB.
+“The modernization of our plant is transformative for BZB,” adds Pedro Goicoechea, a general manager with BZB.
 “It allows us to increase efficiency and recover more materials, while positioning us to meet future challenges and sustainability goals.”

-Working within the constraints of the original building required precise planning and compact design solutions but ultimately resulted in a highly efficient and modern installation that far exceeds its predecessor's performance, adds the company.
+The decision to modernize the plant rather than relocate it reflects BZB’s commitment to maximizing the use of existing infrastructure while adopting the most advanced sorting technologies available, according to Stadler.
+Working within the constraints of the original building required precise planning and compact design solutions but ultimately resulted in a highly efficient and modern installation that far exceeds its predecessor's performance, the company adds.

 The retrofitted plant has been designed to handle a wide range of light packaging materials, including polyethylene terephthalate (PET), and high-density polyethylene (HDPE), polypropylene (PP), polystyrene (PS) and two types of film plastic, plus ferrous and nonferrous materials.